Heinz Eichler: Political career

 After World War II, Eichler became an employee of the Oschatz District Council.
 He joined the Communist Party of Germany and became a member of the Oschatz District Anti-Fascist Youth Committee.
 In 1946, Eichler joined the Free German Youth and became a member of the Socialist Unity Party after the merger of the KPD and SPD into the Socialist Unity Party of Germany.
 After taking courses at the Socialist Unity Party State Party School in Ottendorf, Eichler was elected to the Oschatz District Board of the Socialist Unity Party of Germany and remained there until 1948.
 After completing his studies in 1950, Eichler became a main clerk in the Ministry of the Interior.
 Upon returning to East Germany in 1960, Eichler worked as a personal assistant for Walter Ulbricht until 1971.
 He succeeded Otto Gotsche as the Secretary of the State Council in 1971 and served in this position until November 16, 1989.

-From 1971 to March 1990, Eichler was a member of the Socialist Unity Party (SED) parliamentary group of the Volkskammer and also a member of the Executive Committee.
+From 1971 to March 1990, Eichler was a member of the Socialist Unity Party (SED) parliamentary group of the Volkskammer and also a member of the executive committee.
 On January 3, 1990, Eichler was summoned for a hearing by the interim Volkskammer Committee to review cases of abuse of office, corruption, personal gain and other acts suspected of violating the law and questioned about the former Schorfheide special hunting area.

 Death

-Heinz Eichler passed away on September 12, 2013 at the age of 85 in Berlin, Germany.
+Heinz Eichler died on September 12, 2013, at the age of 85 in Berlin, Germany.
 He was buried at the Baumschulenweg Cemetery located in Berlin.